prashanth-up/Quantum-Simulator/README.md

 # Quantum-Simulator

-A Quantum Simulator program for the TASK-3 in QOSF
+A Quantum Simulator for the TASK-3 in QOSF